openforcefield/openff-evaluator/docs/workflows.rst

       should be replicated.

 Each of these attributes will control whether the |result_value|, |result_gradients| and |result_data_to_store|
-attributes of the |workflow_result| results object will be populated respectively.
+attributes of the |workflow_result| results object will be populated respectively when executing a workflow.

 Metadata
 """"""""